Alex Turner: National rise to prominence

 Arctic Monkeys' second album, Favourite Worst Nightmare, was released in April 2007, just over a year after their debut.
 It was produced in London by Mike Crossey and James Ford.
 As of 2020, Ford has produced every subsequent Turner project.
 Lyrically, the album touches on fame, love, and heartache.
-Turner and Bennett had ended their relationship in January; she was credited as a co-writer on "Fluorescent Adolescent".
+Johanna Bennett, Turner's then girlfriend, was credited as a co-writer on "Fluorescent Adolescent".
 While uninterested in the songs concerning fame, Marc Hogan of Pitchfork said the album displayed Turner's "usual gift for vivid imagery" and explored "new emotional depth".
 Petridis of The Guardian noted that the band were "pushing gently but confidently at the boundaries of their sound", with hints of "woozy psychedelia" and "piledriving metal".
 The album was a commercial success, debuting at number one in the UK, while Arctic Monkeys headlined Glastonbury Festival in the summer of 2007.
 Also that year, Turner began to collaborate with other artists.
 He worked with rapper Dizzee Rascal on the Arctic Monkeys B-side "Temptation", a version of which also featured on Rascal's album Maths and English.
 He co-wrote three songs on Reverend and The Makers' debut album The State Of Things, after briefly sharing a Sheffield flat with the frontman Jon McClure.
 Another Sheffield singer, Richard Hawley, featured on the Arctic Monkeys' B-side "Bad Woman" and performed with the band at the Manchester Apollo, as part of a concert film directed by Richard Ayoade.
-Turner also announced plans to form a side-project band, the Last Shadow Puppets, with Ford and Miles Kane, whom he had befriended during a tour in mid-2005.